Immunity and Pseudorandomness of Context-Free Languages: Pseudorandom Generators

-\begin{proofof}{Proposition \ref{non-exist-generator}} Let $G$ be any almost 1-1 weak pseudorandom generator against $\reg$ stretching $n$-bit seeds to $(n+1)$-bit long strings.
+\begin{proofof}{Proposition \ref{non-exist-generator}} Let $G$ be any almost 1-1 weakly pseudorandom generator against $\reg$ stretching $n$-bit seeds to $(n+1)$-bit long strings.
 Toward a contradiction, we assume that $G$ belongs to $\oneflin$.
-By Lemma \ref{generator-pseudorandom}, the range $S=\{G(x)\mid x\in\Sigma^*\}$ is weak $\reg$-pseudorandom.
-If $S$ is regular, then $\reg$ is weak $\reg$-pseudorandom; however, this contradicts the {\em self-exclusion property}: $\reg$ cannot be weak $\reg$-pseudorandom.
+By Lemma \ref{generator-pseudorandom}(2), the range $S=\{G(x)\mid x\in\Sigma^*\}$ is weakly $\reg$-pseudorandom.
+If $S$ is regular, then $\reg$ is weakly $\reg$-pseudorandom; however, this contradicts the {\em self-exclusion property}: $\reg$ cannot be weakly $\reg$-pseudorandom.
 To obtain this contradiction, it remains to prove that $S$ is a regular language.